George C. Homans: Exchange Theory

-Social Behavior
+Social Behavior and Propositions

 Homans's next major work was Social Behavior: Its Elementary Forms.
 He wrote this book in 1961 and revised it in 1974.
-This was based on the principles of behavioral psychology, and helped explain the "sub-institutional," or elementary, forms of social behavior in small groups.
+This was based on the principles of behavioral psychology and helped explain the "sub-institutional," or elementary, forms of social behavior in small groups.
 This explanation of social behavior first appeared in an article Homans published titled "Social Behavior as Exchange" in 1958.
-He believed his Exchange Theory was derived from both behavioral psychology and elementary economics'.
+He believed his Exchange Theory was derived from both behavioral psychology and elementary economics.
 Elementary economics, also known as 'rational choice theory,' was set to explain how economics and human social behavior were tied together.

 Homans had come to the view that theory should be expressed as a deductive system (deductive reasoning, a researcher tests a theory by collecting and examining empirical evidence to see if the theory is true.), in this respect falling under the influence of the logical empiricist philosophers of that period.
 Substantively, he argued that a satisfactory explanation in the social sciences is based upon "propositions"—principles—about individual behavior that are drawn from the behavioral psychology of the time.
 Homans didn't believe that new propositions are needed to explain social behavior.
 The laws of individual behavior developed by Skinner in his study of pigeons explain social behavior as long as we take into account the complications of mutual reinforcement.

-Furthermore, he introduces some basic every-day examples to help explain and give shape to his framework of the psychological propositions as sociological in nature, as well.
-Homans uses the work place example, using "Person" to refer to an individual who is an employee at an office but needs more support than the regular co-workers.
+Furthermore, he introduces some basic every day examples to help explain and give shape to his framework of the psychological propositions as sociological in nature, as well.
+Homans uses the workplace example, using "Person" to refer to an individual who is an employee at an office but needs more support than the regular co-workers.
 Then, he introduces "Other" as the other employee who - with more experience and competence - lends the first employee the help that he needs.
 Here, Homans emphasizes that "Other" has given aid to "Person" and that in exchange, "Person" then gives thanks and expresses his approval.
 With this, Homans points out the significance of the mutual exchange of help and approval between individuals.

 The Success Proposition

 "For all actions taken by persons, the more often a particular action of a person is rewarded, the more likely the person is to perform that action" (Homans, 1974:16).

-To explain this framework, Homans uses his example of the office work place and the social interaction between "Person" and "Other".
+To explain this framework, Homans uses his example of the office workplace and the social interaction between "Person" and "Other".
 In simple terms, Homans claims that the proposition is applicable when a person seeks advice from others.
 In this sense, a person will go back to the "Other" for advice if they see that their aid was useful and beneficial to them.
-In reciprocity, this makes them more comfortable to seek out advice or help from others and in return they feel encouraged to give that same or other advice to those who seek their help as well.
+In reciprocity, this makes them more comfortable to seek out advice or help from others and in return, they feel encouraged to give that same or other advice to those who seek their help as well.
 Homans explains that there are three stages to this proposition: 1) a person's action, 2) a rewarded result, and 3) a repetition of the original action.